-- Shut down the computer; then press the power button to start the computer. - Verify that the current driver for the device is installed. - 3.
-If a camera, turn on camera after initiating download with camera application. - 4.
-Try the other USB ports. - 5.
-Try a different USB device on same port. - Eliminate chain by plugging in only one peripheral. - 7.
-Try known-good Apple USB keyboard or mouse to verify the port is working properly.
-If the left port is bad, check the left I/O board flex cable and connections.
-If the right port is bad, check the backup battery flex cable and connections. - 8.
-If the left I/O flex cable is fine, replace the left I/O board for the left USB port. - 9.
-If the right port is bad, replace the main logic board.
+- Shut down the computer; then press the power button to start the computer. - 2.
+Verify that the current driver for the device is installed. - 3.
+If the device is a camera, turn on the camera only after initiating the download with the camera application.

+- 4. Try the other USB port. - 5.
+Try a different USB device on same port. - Eliminate any device chains by plugging in only one peripheral. - Test the USB ports with a known-good Apple USB keyboard or mouse. - 8.
+If a left port is not recognized, check the left I/O board flex cable and connections. - If the right port is not recognized, check the backup battery flex cable and connections. - 10.
+If the left I/O flex cable is intact and well-seated, and a left USB port is still not recognized, replace the left I/O board. - 11.
+If the backup battery flex cable and connections are intact and well seated, and the right USB port is still not recognized, replace the main logic board.